johanna-herrmann/files-crud-documentation/web/docs/api/user.md

 * meta (Object) &minus; object for the new user meta data

 ### Request Path parameters
-* username &minus; The username of the user to change the meta data for
+* id &minus; The id of the user to change the meta data for

 Examle:
 <span style="color: green; ">POST</span> /api/user/save-meta/<span style="color: #999">lisa42</span>